-So it’s naturally important to me that you’ll also love and enjoy working with me.
+Naturally, it's also important to me that you’ll love and enjoy working with me, despite my crappy haircut!
 As a potential client, ask yourself - why are you here?

 Mutually respectful client relationships are central to my work ethic.
 And an absolute deal breaker.
 Experience has taught me that true success requires collaboration, a partnership with shared goals.

 Building software is hard work.
 It’s often stressful, frustrating and fraught with challenges.
 Challenges which require team solutions.
 If we can’t work as a team, we’ll fail.
 I hate failing, so let's not set ourselves up for that!

 I won’t be offended if this doesn’t appeal to you right now.

 Still here?
 Great!

 I’ve created a little cheat sheet below that aims to assist you in making a decision with regards our business compatibility.
 I hope it will resonate with you.